autowarefoundation/autoware_core_universe_prototype/docker/README.md

 This image is for developing Autoware without setting up the local development environment.

-You can use this image as below.
-If you do not mount your workspace by `-v` option, the workspace used for building `prebuilt` image is opened, but it is usually useless.
+To use the development image, run the following command:

 ```bash
 docker run --rm -it -v {path_to_your_workspace}:/autoware ghcr.io/autowarefoundation/autoware-universe:latest
 ```

-It is useful to use `rocker` if you launch `rviz` or other GUI applications.
+To use the development image with `rocker` in order to run `rviz` or any other GUI applications, run the following command:
 Please note that `setup.bash` is not automatically sourced with `rocker`.

 ```bash